ABOUT ME

 It so happened that the leader of my old band, now called the One World Orchestra, quit and no-one came forward to lead it.
 With high hopes, I therefore stepped in and held two rehearsals, once covid was more under control.
 The first rehearsal wasn't too bad, but the second one was disastrous.
 Several members of the band were encouraging but one person said I needed to "re-think the music".
 So I did and decided not to continue but to bow out for good.
 (The new arrangements are on the 11th big band page - try them out and see what you think.)
 I'll stick to growing my fruit and veg and try and forget about trying to write music for good.

 Well, I was about to take the music to the tip (the rubbish dump) when I heard from a member of the band who told me that he'd been in touch with some other members and they would like to continue with the band.
 So I handed over the music to him and wished him good luck.
 They did their first gig, minus a leader, in November 2022.
+Since then, I think it has become defunct.

 So there you have it.
 I am now mainly watching old films on youtube and being a carer for my wife.
-Very occasionally I writ a new piece of music, using the music notation software to play it - no substitute for live musicians, but I have no other choice.
+Very occasionally I write a new piece of music, using the music notation software to play it - no substitute for live musicians, but I have no other choice.

 I shouldn't be worried about getting dementia as I haven't really got the will to live any longer in the world we have now with Russia and Israel killing civilians and little real action against global heating.
 What a world we are leaving younger generations!

-Last edited on December 17th 2023.
+Last edited on May 30th, 2024.

 return to top